hajimen/p2ppcb_software/p2ppcb_ntcs/ReadMe.md

 The material is SLA of WENEXT.
 It is much cheaper than MJF.
 Built-in wrist rests takes up much space, and it makes 3D printing much more pricey.

-- The position of Alt key is not a good idea.
+- The position of the Alt key is not a good idea.
 - Pressing the space key interferes End key.
 - Wrist rests are too long in front-back direction.
 - Shift and Ctrl keys should be more back a bit.